vatesfr/xen-orchestra/docs/xoa.md

 ![](./assets/xo5_export.png)

-Now, go to your new unified XOA, "Settings/Config" and import the `config.json` file you downloaded previously.
+Now, go to your new unified XOA, "Settings/Config" and import the `config.json` file you downloaded previously, by doing a drag and drop:

 ![](./assets/xo5_import.png)